rjstevick/NBayTNCoystersAnalysis/README.md

 ## Code written by Rebecca Stevick, URI-GSO (contact: rstevick@gmail.com)
 ### Collaborators: Anton F. Post and Marta Gómez-Chiarri

 ### This repository contains the scripts, pre-processed sequencing data, and the R script files to reproduce the figures in the manuscript.
-The raw sequences generated for this study can be found in the NCBI Short Read Archive under BioProject no. PRJNA598635.
+The raw sequences generated for this study can be found in the NCBI Short Read Archive under BioProject no. PRJNA598635 (reviewer link: https://dataview.ncbi.nlm.nih.gov/object/PRJNA598635?reviewer=5g8ftj52399ut5ujmj7v7t0hh8).

 ### To cite this work:
 Stevick, R. J. (2019).
 Oyster-Associated Microbial Community Dynamics (Doctoral dissertation, University of Rhode Island).